 For example, it’s used in mega structures such as skyscrapers, dams, and bridges.

 - Fine aggregate (1.5 parts)

 - Coarse aggregate (3 parts)

 Admixtures for lean concrete mixes

-A lean concrete mix is just one of many types of concrete mixes.
-It has a certain mix ratio that makes it ideal to use in certain applications.
+A lean concrete mix is merely one of the numerous concrete varieties, boasting a distinct mix ratio that renders it perfect for specific applications.